 If the host country pays part of the expenses, the daily allowance is reduced accordingly: lunch - 35%, dinner - 35% and other expenses - 30%.

 The full daily allowance amount on secondments is paid for 30 consecutive calendar days.
 Any days over this daily allowance shall be reduced by 25% of the amounts specified in Annex № 2.

 Departments and enteprises are obligated to insure the secondees with medical insurance for the duration of the secondment abroad.
 Pursuant to Art.
 24 (1) of the Ordinance on secondments in the country, a secondee who is ill during the secondment is entitled to a daily allowance for the entire period during which his health condition does not allow them to perform the assigned task or to return to their permanent workplace.

 When the condition of the employee needs to be treated at a hospital, a daily allowance is not paid (Art.
 24 (2) of the Ordinance on secondments in the country).

 When a person is seconded for more than 30 calendar days in the country, they are allowed to return to their permanent workplace once a month during weekends or holidays.
 He/She shall not be paid daily subsistence allowance for those days.

 III.
 Accommodation costs

-For secondments in the country the secondee is entitled to accommodation costs for the night in the place of secondment to the amount actually paid (incl. taxes and fees) upon presenting a document issued by the established order, but no more than the approved amount for one night.
-Compensation between the separate nights is not provided.
+For secondments in the country the secondee is entitled to accommodation costs for the night in the place of secondment to the amount actually paid (incl. taxes and fees) upon presenting a document issued by the established order, but no more than the approved amount for one night in accordance with the new Appendix No. 2 of the REGULATION ON OFFICIAL POSTINGS AND SPECIALIZATIONS ABROAD.

 For secondments abroad accommodation expenses are recognised in certain amounts according to the specific country ivolved, according to Annex №2 of the Ordinance on secondments and studying abroad.

 IV.
 Accountability and control

 Pursuant to Art.
 29 (1) of the Ordinance on secondments in the country within three days after returning from a secondment, the secondee is obliged to submit a report on the work done.
 Managers are obligated to provide feedback on the report in five days.